C&ENVENG 3029 - Environmental Modelling & Management

 North Terrace Campus - Semester 1 - 2019

 General Course Information

 Course Code C&ENVENG 3029 Course Environmental Modelling & Management Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge C&ENVENG: 1008,1009, 1012, 2068 & 2070, 4087, MATHS 2201 Course Description The course addresses the major steps in the development of engineering models, and how they are used for decision-making, with a particular emphasis on water quality and responding to potential climate change impacts.
-Topics to be covered include one or more of the following: model specification (environmental processes, model complexity, model application), model calibration (gradient methods, genetic algorithms), model validation (structural, replicative and predictive validity) and stochastic modelling (types of uncertainty, random variables, risk-based performance measures and reliability analysis, including Monte Carlo simulation), environmental decision-making (multi-objective optimisation, robust decision-making under deep uncertainty).
+Topics to be covered include one or more of the following: model specification (types of models e.g. process-driven models, artificial neural networks, environmental processes, model complexity, model application), model calibration (different optimisation methods, including gradient methods and evolutionary algorithms), model validation (structural, replicative and predictive validity) and stochastic modelling (types of uncertainty, random variables, risk-based performance measures and reliability analysis, including Monte Carlo simulation), environmental decision-making (multi-objective trade-offs, multi-criteria decision analysis).
 These topics will be explored through a project on managing dissolved oxygen in a river system under climate change.